-The IRB Administrator must ensure that any human subjects research at New Mexico Tech complies with 45 CFR §46.103, which includes the following requirements:
+The IRB Administrator must ensure that any human subjects research at New Mexico Tech complies with 45 CFR §46.103, which includes but is not limited to the following requirements:

-- Appropriate oversight mechanisms to ensure compliance with IRB requirements. - All cooperating performance sites in federally-supported research have appropriate OHRP-approved assurances and provide Certifications of IRB review to the appropriate federal authorities. - Performance sites cooperating in non-federally supported research have and can document appropriate mechanisms to protect human subjects. - Cooperative IRB review arrangements are documented in writing, in accordance with OHRP guidelines [45 CFR §46.114]. - All independent investigators who rely on the institution's IRB have documented their commitment to the institution's human subjects protection requirements and to the IRB's determinations.
+- Appropriate oversight mechanisms to ensure compliance with IRB requirements. - All cooperating performance sites in federally-supported research have appropriate OHRP-approved assurances and provide Certifications of IRB review to the appropriate federal authorities. - Performance sites cooperating in non-federally supported research have and can document appropriate mechanisms to protect human subjects. - Cooperative IRB review arrangements, which are arrangements involving more than one institution, must be documented in writing and in accordance with OHRP guidelines [45 CFR §46.114].
+Special rules for cooperative IRB arrangements are set forth in 45 CFR § 114.
+Such rules may to some extent be different om the rules set forth in this Policy and must when applicable be consulted and followed. - All independent investigators who rely on the institution's IRB have documented their commitment to the institution's human subjects protection requirements and to the IRB's determinations.